ocadotechnology/codeforlife-portal/README.md

 ## FAQ:
 - ###### Where do I commit from
 You should commit code from the repository it comes from in the normal way.
+They are completely separate repositories and you will need to commit / pull / push each one separately.

+- ###### How many virtualenvs should I have
+You should only have one and it should be in the deploy directory.
+You should have this activated at all times, which you can do by running "source VIRTUALENV/bin/activate" in the deploy directory or "source ../codeforlife-deploy/VIRTUALENV/bin/activate" from one of the other repos.

 - ###### How do I run the server
-First run "source VIRTUALENV/bin/activate" in the deploy directory

-You run all manage.py commands from the deploy directory (apart from makemigrations, explained next),
+We use the default django operations or migrate, collectstatic and runserver.
+To run any of these you will need to have your virtualenv activated which is explained above.

+The structure of all of the commands is python [path/to/]manage.py [command].
+If you're running form the deploy repo (as you should be) the you can just use manage.py but from another repo you can use ../codeforlife-deploy/manage.py

+The basic operations are
-  - to migrate / sync the database - python manage.py migrate
+  - to migrate / sync / create the database      - python manage.py migrate
-  - to collect static - python manage.py collectstatic [--noinput]
+  - to collect static files                      - python manage.py collectstatic [--noinput]
-  - to run the server - python manage.py runserver
+  - to run the server                            - python manage.py runserver [0.0.0.0:8000]
   - (There is a nice alias for these called rs which performs all of the above which local-setup.sh should add to your ~/.bashrc file, mac users can add this to ~/.profile manually if they wish to use it.)

-- ###### Making migrations
+- ###### Making migrations, ie: changes to the models Running makemigrations is slightly more complicated, but not much!
+The workflow is: you make your changes to the models, you run python manage.py makemigrations, you run python manage.py migrate.

-You should make migrations from the repository where you've changed the models, this will make sure that the migration file is created in the correct place in the correct repository.
-If you run makemigrations from the deploy directory the migration file may be created in the virtualenv and be lost.
+If you are using the local-setup.sh script and hence have symlinks setup in your virtualenv then you can run makemigrations from the deploy directory and it will all work.
+If you are not using symlinks (windows users?) then you should run it from the repo where you made the changes using python ../codeforlife-deploy/manage.py makemigrations.
+The danger is that migrations may be created within the virtualenv and be lost.

 - ###### Connect to local server from IPad using a Wifi hotspot Start the server using 'python manage.py runserver 0.0.0.0:8000' to allow connections from places other than localhost.
 Use ifconfig to find the ip address of your hotspot.